 - Module 2: Urban mobility management

 - Module 3: Public transport planning

 - Module 6: Safety and social issues

-Successful completion of the course requires participants to achieve a total score of at least 70% and entitles to a certificate of completion.
-A certificate of participation will be issued to participants who took all the exercises but achieved a final score inferior to 70%.
+A certificate of completion will be issued to participants who achieve a minimum total score of 70%.
+A certificate of participation will be issued to participants who complete all mandatory activities but achieve a final score inferior to 70%.